-“Article V convention” means a “Convention for proposing Amendments” as expressly provided in Article V of the United States of America Constitution; and
+“Article V Conventions” mean either a “Convention for proposing Amendments” or a “State Ratification Convention” as expressly provided in Article V of the Constitution of the United States of America; and

-“Article V Application” means a [Joint, Concurrent] resolution passed by the State Legislature of [INSERT STATE] on the same subject or containing the same proposed amendment text as 33 other sovereign states requiring Congress to call an Article V convention by setting the time and place; and
+“Article V Application” means a [Joint, Concurrent] resolution passed by the State Legislature of this state requiring Congress to call an Article V amendment proposing convention “on the Application of the Legislatures of two-thirds of the several States”; and

-Every candidate for delegate or alternate from [INSERT STATE] to the Article V convention shall be required to take the following oath:
+Every candidate for Commissioner to this state’s Article V Conventions shall be required to take the following oath:

-Any Delegate who violates the oath contained in this section shall be subject to [the maximum civil, criminal penalty] provided for by [INSERT STATE] law.
+Any commissioner who violates the oath contained in this section shall be subject to [the maximum civil, criminal penalty] provided for by this state’s law.

 This act shall take effect 60 days after its passage.